 Teach how to describe trends and the parts of charts or tables in English.

 Teach the vocabulary connected to banks and bank accounts for both business and non-business use.

 - Tax Vocabulary: Int or above

-Vocabulary connected to taxes and the names of different types.
-Especially useful for people involved in sales, accountancy etc...
+Teach the vocabulary connected to taxes and the names of different types (especially useful for people involved in sales, accountancy etc...).

 - Stock Market Vocabulary: Int or above

 Teach the vocabulary connected to the buying and selling of shares and companies on the stock market.

 - Financial Documents: Upp-Int or above

 Teach the names and vocabulary used in the different types of financial documents that companies create (e.g. profit and loss account etc...).